If you only need infrequent access to the Internet then pay as you go mobile Internet might be the option for you.

 If you are an existing BT broadband customer then you can also take advantage of the BT-Fon network.

-Note: Other UK operators offer similar network services to BT-Fon.
+Note: Other operators both in the UK and abroad offer similar network services to BT-Fon.

 Use Existing Contract